dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 libinetsocket++ is the wrapper around libinetsocket.

 ## Exception Handling
-Exception handling is done with the following class:
+Exception handling is done with the following class (declared in `inetbase.hpp`, defined in `inetbase.cpp`)

 	struct inet_exception
 	{